Wildlander-mod/wildlander-mod.github.io/_16OtherResources/UltskyModdingGuide.md

 >- Adds all items to the crafting ledger.
 >- Replaces deactivated materials with UltSky equivalents
 >- Adjusted materiel requirements for the more powerful tents in line with existing recipes in Ultsky.
->- Integrates Bathing in skyrim functionality to tentpalooza bathtubs.
+>- Integrates Bathing in Skyrim functionality to tentpalooza bathtubs.
 >- Adds a User craftable crafting table which you can move with your camp. (requires Wood, Nails, Iron hammer)
->- Adds 4 new placeable beds, Linen Hammock, Coffin, White & red linen bedrolls.
+>- Adds 4 new place-able beds, Linen Hammock, Coffin, White & red linen bedrolls.
 >- Adds a Simple Wooden bathtub (like you see in inn's) which you can move with you camp.  (requires Wood, Iron ingots, Beehive husks)
 >- Adds a Spinning Wheel which you can move with you camp.  (requires Wood, Iron Fittings)